-2) Relates primarily to car and gasoline benefits, but here also includes compensation for increased living costs for the member of the Group Executive committee who is stationed in Asia.
-Commencing 2012, the President also enjoys a residence benefit, where the total taxable compensation for three months is included in the amount reported for 2012 with SEK 0.1 million.
+2) Relates primarily to car and gasoline benefits, but here also includes compensation for increased living costs for the member of the Group Executive committee stationed in Asia.

 3) The amounts relate to payments made in the relevant financial year, which were earned in previous years.
 Since the compensation is not known at the end of the accounting year due to the fact that comparisons are made with competitors who have not yet reported their figures, and also the fact that the Board can decide to reduce the compensation if special reasons exist, compensation in this table is reported only in the year in which payment has taken place.
-The expense for the year for variable salary components for the entire Group Executive Committee was SEK 10.2 million, of which provision for 2012 amounted to SEK.7.4 million, and the cost due to too low a provision being made in the preceding year amounted to SEK 2.8 million.
+(The posted variable salary components for the entire Group Executive Committee was a positive SEK 4.8 million due to too much provision being made in 2012, SEK 5.8 million, and a provision for 2013 amounting to SEK 1.0 million).